-• {disc\copies, NodeList}, where NodeList is a list of the nodes where this table will reside on disc.
+• {disc\copies, NodeList}, where NodeList is a list of the nodes where this table is to reside on disc.

-Write operations to a table replica of type disc\copies will write data to the disc copy as well as to the RAM copy of the table.
+Write operations to a table replica of type disc\copies write data to the disc copy and to the RAM copy of the table.

 It is possible to have a replicated table of type disc\copies on one node, and the same table stored as a different type on another node.
-The default value is [].
-This arrangement is desirable if we want the following operational characteristics are required:
+Default is [].
+This arrangement is desirable if the following operational characteristics are required:

-- · read operations must be very fast and performed in RAM - all write operations must be written to persistent storage.
+- Read operations must be fast and performed in RAM. - All write operations must be written to persistent storage.

-A write operation on a disc\copies table replica will be performed in two steps.
+A write operation on a disc\copies table replica is performed in two steps.
 First the write operation is appended to a log file, then the actual operation is performed in RAM.

 • {ram\copies, NodeList}, where NodeList is a list of the nodes where this table is stored in RAM.
-The default value for NodeList is [node()].
-If the default value is used to create a new table, it will be located on the local node only.
+Default is [node()].
+If the default value is used to create a table, it is located on the local node only.